AI readiness is not a technology problem

 Four readiness gaps that surface repeatedly

-Across the professional services sector, the same four gaps appear when firms move from experimenting with AI to relying on it.
+The same four gaps appear when organisations move from experimenting with AI to relying on it.
 Each one is invisible from a technology perspective but obvious from an operational one.

 Process clarity